FelixAugenstein/cloud-pak-for-data-tutorial-part-iv/README.md

 During the data understanding phase, the initial set of data is collected.
 The phase then proceeds with activities that enable you to become familiar with the data, identify data quality problems, and discover first insights into the data.
 In the Jupyter Notebook, these activities are done using pandas and the embodied `matplotlib` functions of pandas.
 The `describe` function of pandas is used to generate descriptive statistics for the features, and the `plot` function is used to generate diagrams showing the distribution of the data.

-Execute all cells until cell 8.
+Execute all code cells until cell 8.

 ![Pandas Functions](readme_images/pandas-functions.png)